dvidelabs/flatcc/README.md

 required (`include/flatcc`) because the original approach lead to excessive code duplication.
-The generated code for building flatbuffers, and for parsing and printing flatbuffers, all need to link with the runtime library `libflatccrt.a`, but they are independent of each other, except that the builder depends on the generated reader files.
+The generated code for building flatbuffers, and for parsing and printing flatbuffers, all need to link with the runtime library `libflatccrt.a`.
+The verifier and builder headers depend on the reader header.
 The generated reader only depends on library header files.

 The reader and builder rely on generated common reader and builder header files.
 These common file makes it possible to change the global